Criminal Defense Attorneys Near Me

 Who are criminal defense lawyers?

 Criminal defense lawyers are lawyers who specialize in defending companies and individuals who have been charged with different types of criminal activities.
-Some are retained privately, and others are employed in different jurisdictions to represent people who do not have the ability to hire their own lawyer.
+Some are retained privately, and others are employed in different jurisdictions to represent people who do not have the ability to hire their own lawyers.

 Criminal defense lawyers handle all issues surrounding the arrests, investigations, charges, appeals, sentencing and all sorts of post-trial issues.